cryptocrowd-city/xcrc-core-wallet/doc/xaya/blockchain.md

 ## Activation of Soft Forks

-Xaya immediately activates some of the soft forks introduced in Bitcoin over time since we start with a fresh blockchain:
+CRyptoCrowd immediately activates some of the soft forks introduced in Bitcoin over time since we start with a fresh blockchain:

 * [BIP 16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki)